outstand/api-docs/endpoints/contacts.md

 Contacts have four different related types: phones, emails, addresses, and web_addresses.
 Additionally, phones, emails, and addresses can have primaries set.
 The update contact endpoint supports two modes of operation with regards to those related types: normal and replace.
 In normal mode, you can add and update existing related types.
 You can use replace mode to overwrite or delete existing data.

-You can invoke normal mode by sending the header `X-Outstand-Replace: true`.
+You can invoke replace mode by sending the header `X-Outstand-Replace: true`.
 Any other value (or the header's absence) will result in normal mode.

 #### Example